ShreyaMahadev/BookVault/README.md

-# 📚 Full-Stack Book Management Application 📚
+# 📚 Full-Stack Book Management Application (BookVault) 📚

 A full-stack web app for your personal library!
 Add, view, edit, and browse books with beautiful cover images.
 Built with React 🧁 (frontend) and Node.js/Express/MongoDB 🍃 (backend).
 Book covers are uploaded and stored using Cloudinary ☁️.

----
+Check out the live project here : **[BookVault](https://bookvault-2.onrender.com/)**.

 ---